 Once a month, hundreds of Capetonians tackle the steep hour’s walk up Lion’s Head, a sandstone-capped crag, covered in fynbos vegetation, between Table Mountain and the ocean.

-Armed with torches and tinkling glasses, they ascend to watch the sun set over the Atlantic shoreline.
+Armed with torches and tinkling glasses, they ascend to watch the sunset over the Atlantic shoreline.
 A toast then goes to the full moon that rises over the City Bowl on the other side.
-The stiff walk from Signal Hill Road is not for the faint hearted, and includes two chains to pull yourself up two vertical rock-faces.
+The stiff walk from Signal Hill Road is not for the faint-hearted and includes two chains to pull yourself up to two vertical rock-faces.

 2. Slowing down on the seashore

 Life in this city is, indeed, a beach.
 This game caters to every player’s needs; a dip in the ocean or a mere glimpse of the sand with a cocktail in hand.
 The bold and the beautiful congregate at Clifton’s four beaches, while Camp’s Bay’s bar-lined strip next door is a favorite spot for sundowners.

 A more relaxed atmosphere prevails at the southern suburbs’ sandy strips of Muizenberg and Fishhoek, where you’ll find ample opportunity for that embarrassing first surfing lesson.
 Pros at this sport should head to Noordhoek to compare skills on the waves.